vijay8i/this-and-that/01-build-systems/notes/01-cmake-meson-and-ninja.md

 env.set('CC_FOR_BUILD', '/opt/local/bin/clang++')
 ```

-Disappointingly that did not work because `executable()` doesn't
+I should have know that was a dead end `executable()` doesn't does not
-pick up the environment nor does it accept it as an argument.
+accept it as an argument.
+Remember that I am just trying to see how far
+I can go with my conceptual knowledge without having to learn *meson*
+in depth.

 ```shell
 C++ compiler for the host machine: c++ (clang 15.0.0 "Apple clang version 15.0.0 (clang-1500.1.0.2.5)")